This article may contain links from our affiliate partners. Please read how we make money!

 How to Cook Rice in an Instant Pot

 Yes, the Instant Pot is more than capable of cooking rice to perfection.
-However, you might want to have both gadgets in your kitchen so you can cook rice and something else at the same time.
+However, you might want to have various cooking appliances in your kitchen so you can cook delicious rice and something else at the same time.

 Compared to cooking rice in a pot on the stove, a rice cooker absolutely makes better rice.
 It will be cooked to perfection every time and you won’t need to stand over it!

 Yes, both appliances are great to have in the kitchen to reduce cooking time.
-If you have the funds (and space!) to pick up both devices, then this is definitely something that we recommend.
+If you have the funds (and space!) to pick up both kitchen appliances, then this is definitely something that we recommend.
 You can’t beat the perfectly fluffy white or brown rice from dedicated rice cookers.

 The comparison of the Instant Pot vs. rice cooker leads to a clear winner – the Instant Pot.

-It takes less time than the traditional methods, can be used for more than just cooking rice, and has various additional features that make life easier in your kitchen – all while making delicious meals at the touch of a button!If you need more helping picking between kitchen products, check out our Instant pot vs air fryer comparison!
+It takes less time than the traditional methods, can be used for more than just cooking rice, and has various additional features that make life easier in your kitchen – all while making delicious meals at the touch of a button!If you need more helping picking between kitchen products like an air fryer, check out our Instant pot vs air fryer comparison!

 Richmond Howard started Meal Prepify in 2019 and has helped over a million people learn how to meal prep, get better at meal planning, and create a kitchen they love to use.
 He’s an avid home chef and loves to bbq, grill out, and make awesome food for family and friends.
 He’s been featured on MSN, Renaissance Periodization, and Good Financial Cents.